 Score: 45 / 50.
 About the scores…

-A very pleasant dram indeed, though I maybe prefer some of the No Age Statement Port Charlotte’s that seem to pack a peatier punch.
-Ten years of maturation has tamed the peat somewhat, leaving a smoother though arguably, better balanced dram.
+A very pleasant dram indeed though I must say, I prefer the somewhat punchier NAS versions of the Port Charlotte.
+Here, ten years of maturation has tamed the peat somewhat, leaving a mellower yet arguably more balanced dram.